What is my IP address?

 Reality: Only the tunnel between your device and the VPN server is encrypted by the VPN.
 After the exit server, your traffic is as encrypted — or not — as it would be without a VPN.
 Plain HTTP stays plain; HTTPS was already encrypted anyway.

-When a VPN genuinely helps: hiding which sites you visit from your ISP or local network admin, accessing geo-restricted content, reaching your employer’s internal network remotely, and privacy on a truly untrusted network.
-A better mental model: a VPN moves the “who sees my traffic metadata” problem from your ISP to the VPN company.
-That can be an upgrade if you picked a reputable paid provider in a jurisdiction you trust — but it’s a lateral move, not a force field.
+When a VPN genuinely helps: hiding which sites you visit from your ISP or local network admin, accessing geo-restricted content, reaching your employer's internal network remotely, and privacy on a truly untrusted network.
+A better mental model: a VPN moves the "who sees my traffic metadata" problem from your ISP to the VPN company.
+That can be an upgrade with a reputable paid provider in a jurisdiction you trust — but it is a lateral move, not a force field.

 Common Uses for IP Lookup

-IP address lookup is used across security, operations, compliance, and troubleshooting.
+IP address lookup is used across security, operations, compliance and troubleshooting.
+The same query — "what do we know about this IP?" — drives very different workflows.

 Security Analysis